Empowering today's learners

-The school journey 'Empowering today's learners to be tomorrow's problem solvers' (3 mins 52 sec) shows how Parklea Public School have established a 'Learning to Learn' Framework.
-By using this framework, students lead the leading, being digital disruptors rather than just consumers of knowledge.
+Parklea Public School share how they established a 'Learning to Learn' framework that enabled students to lead their learning, being digital disruptors rather than just consumers of knowledge.

 Location: Glenwood Park Drive, GLENWOOD